 Kölgen et al noted that the reduced expression of tumor necrosis factor-alpha, IL-4, and IL-10 in the UV-B–irradiated skin of patients with PMLE.
 The reduction of these cytokines seems linked to a relative neutropenia and is a manifestation of decreased Langerhans cell migration and reduced TH2 skewing.
 An impairment of these mechanisms underlying UV-B–induced immunosuppression may be important in the pathogenesis of PMLE.

 A study by Koulu et al assessed a total of 48 subjects (24 patients with PMLE and 24 healthy sex-matched and age-matched controls).
 The study found similar immunosuppression of contact sensitization to diphenylcyclopropenone due to earlier exposure to solar-simulating UV radiation between both groups.
 However, among patients with PMLE who were immunosuppressed by UV radiation, only one exhibited immunotolerance to the same allergen 10–24 months later (P=0.023).
 The study concluded that impaired propensity to UV-induced, allergen-specific immunotolerance may promote recurrent PMLE.

-It has recently been shown that UV-C can cause PMLE.
+It has also been shown that UVC can cause PMLE.

 Polymorphous light eruption (PMLE) affects about 10% of the US population.
 This figure is likely to be an underestimate because many patients do not seek medical attention.
 Many of the photodermatoses were lumped together before their individual pathogeneses were identified.
 PMLE is now a distinct clinical entity, as are many of the other photodermatoses (eg, solar urticaria, photoallergic dermatitis, hydroa vacciniforme, chronic actinic dermatitis, erythropoietic porphyria, lupus erythematosus).